History of the Portuguese Communist Party

-The history of the Portuguese Communist Party (Partido Comunista Português, /pt/, or PCP), spans a period of years, since its foundation in 1921 as the Portuguese section of the Communist International (Comintern) to the present.
+The history of the Portuguese Communist Party (Partido Comunista Português, /pt/, or PCP), spans a period of years, from its foundation in 1921 as the Portuguese section of the Communist International (Comintern) to the present.
 The Party is still an active force within Portuguese society.

 After its foundation, the party experienced little time as a legal party before it was forced underground after a military coup in 1926.
 After some years of internal re-organization, that adapted the PCP to its new clandestine condition and enlarged its base of support, the party became a force in the opposition to the dictatorial regime led by António de Oliveira Salazar, despite being brutally suppressed several times during the 48 years of resistance and having spent several years with little connection with the Comintern and the World Communist Movement.

 After the end of the dictatorship, with the Carnation Revolution in 1974, the party became a major political force within the new democratic regime.
 Despite being less influential since the fall of the Socialist bloc in eastern Europe, it still enjoys popularity in vast sectors of Portuguese society, particularly in the rural areas of the Alentejo and Ribatejo, and also in the heavily industrialized areas around Lisbon and Setúbal, where it holds the leadership of some municipalities.

-Origins and foundation
+Party's origins and formation (1919–1926)

+Portuguese Maximalist Federation

 At the end of World War I, in 1918, Portugal fell into a serious economic crisis, in part due to the Portuguese military intervention in the war.
-The military involvement led to an abrupt rise in inflation and unemployment.
-The Portuguese working classes responded to the deterioration in their living standards with a vast wave of strikes.
-Supported by an emerging labour movement, the workers achieved some of their objectives, such as the historic victory of an eight-hour working day.
+The Portuguese working classes responded to the deterioration in their living standards with a wave of strikes.
+Supported by an emerging labour movement, the workers achieved some of their objectives, such as an eight-hour working day.

-In September 1919, the working class movement founded the first Portuguese Labour Union Confederation, the General Confederation of Labour (CGT) that saw a steady increase to 100,000 members in few months.
-But the feeling of political powerlessness, due to the lack of a coherent political strategy among the Portuguese working class, plus the growing popularity of the Bolshevik revolution in Russia in 1917, led to the foundation of the Portuguese Maximalist Federation (FMP) in 1919.
-The goal of FMP was to promote socialist and revolutionary ideas and to organize and develop the worker movement.
-The FMP started publishing the weekly Bandeira Vermelha (Red Flag) which became a popular newspaper among the Portuguese working classes.

-After some time, members of the FMP started to feel the need for a "revolutionary vanguard" among Portuguese workers.
-After several meetings at various Labor Union offices, and with the aid of the Comintern, this desire culminated in the foundation of the Portuguese Communist Party as the Portuguese Section of the Communist International (Comintern), on 6 March 1921.
-Soon after, the party's first youth organization, the Communist Youths (Portuguese: Juventudes Comunistas) was created.